 ABOUT THE ARTIST

 Since graduating in 2013, she has lived across the United States in Massachusetts, California, Connecticut, and South Carolina.
-She now resides in Newcastle upon Tyne, United Kingdom for the next six months.
+From April to August 2018, she lived in Newcastle upon Tyne, United Kingdom with her fiancé.
+She now resides in the Portsmouth, NH area.

 ABOUT THE WORK

-After a couple of years of focusing on florals, I've decided to put them away and begin the 100 Day Project with my muse being skies.
 I have traveled to many places around the world such as Italy, France, Spain, the Netherlands, various cities across the United States, and more.
 Each location gave me great memories of sunsets over the river Thames, sunrises during quiet Barcelona strolls, and nature hikes in mid-afternoon foggy Howth Head.
 I have captured many pictures of these skies but the picture never reveals the true colors seen in person.
-As a sense of nostalgia for these places, I’ve decided to challenge myself in a more abstract way by painting these skies I once saw in person.
+As a sense of nostalgia for these places, I’ve decided to challenge myself in a more abstract way by painting these landscapes I once saw in person.

 I'm available for commissions!